Can You Spot All the Hidden Sayings in This 450-Year-Old Painting?

 The roof scattered with what looks like pies, for instance, is an interpretation of to have the roof tiled with tarts, which is another way of saying to be very wealthy.
 The man who looks distraught over a bowl of food represents the proverb he who has spilt his porridge cannot scrape it all up again, a.k.a. there's no use crying over spilt milk.
 Look closely and you'll also spot visual approximations of the sayings to swim upstream and move like your rear-end is on fire.

 If you don't speak Dutch, finding all 100 proverbs in the painting will be extra challenging.
-Luckily each one is identified and decoded in the video below.
+Click here to start hunting, and when you're ready to give up, watch the video below, which identifies and decodes each proverb.

 [h/t My Modern Met]